{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Mire/Clay is prophetic of the Arabs.
 The iron and clay on the feet of Nebuchadnezzar’s statue.
 The clay is the ancient hatred between Esau and Jacob.

-• Adam’s name is a derivation of the word Dam/Dom meaning red wine or red blood.
+• Adam’s name is a derivation of the word Dam/Dom meaning both red wine or red blood.

 • Jesus’ cup of wine/blood at the last supper, both meaning the same.